bootstrap-vue/bootstrap-vue/src/icons/README.md

 Stacked icon notes:

-- Remember to set the `stacked` prop on the inner icon components
+- Remember to set the `stacked` prop on the inner icon components!
 - The `font-scale` prop cannot be used on the inner icon components
 - The `width` and `height` attributes cannot be applied to the inner icon components
 - Stacked icons **cannot** be stacked inside another `<b-iconstack>`